kubernetes-csi/external-provisioner/README.md

 #### Deprecated arguments
 * `--connection-timeout <duration>`: This option was used to limit establishing connection to CSI driver.
 Currently, the option does not have any effect and the external-provisioner tries to connect to CSI driver socket indefinitely.
 It is recommended to run ReadinessProbe on the driver to ensure that the driver comes up in reasonable time.

+* `--provisioner`: This option was used to set a provisioner name to look for in the StorageClass.
+Currently, the option does not have any effect and the external-provisioner uses the CSI driver name.

 ### CSI error and timeout handling
 The external-provisioner invokes all gRPC calls to CSI driver with timeout provided by `--timeout` command line argument (15 seconds by default).